harshryadav/msml606-final-project/README.md

 # MSML606 Final Project — DC Airbnb Rental Filter & Ranking

-This is a minimal yet functional MVP to explore Washington DC Airbnb listings, filter by price/rating/distance, and rank results using a simple weighted score.
+This is a minimal yet functional MVP to explore Washington DC Airbnb listings, filter by price/rating/distance and neighborhood safety, and rank results using a simple weighted score.
 The app runs locally with Streamlit and uses no external APIs.

 ## What it does
 - Upload or use a sample listings CSV